 Day 03: Delhi – Agra

-You are assisted with your checkout from your hotel and driven to Delhi’s railway station where you are assisted with boarding the early morning Express train to Agra for a two hour journey.
-Your Easy Tours Facilitator assists you in getting seated in your assigned seats and gets your luggage ported to the appropriate location above your seats.
+You are assisted with your checkout from your hotel and driven to Delhi’s railway station where you will board the early morning Express train to Agra for a two hour journey.
+Your Easy Tours facilitator assists you in locating your assigned seats and has your luggage ported to the appropriate location above your seats.
 The facilitator stays with you till the train departs.
-Your Tour Director provides you with a detailed itinerary of the trains schedule so as to make you comfortable with every step of the journey.
-Refreshments are served by Indian Railways during this journey – we recommend that you refrain from consuming these (except for the bottled water) as you will have been provided with a bagged breakfast.
+Your Tour Director provides you with a detailed itinerary of the train’s schedule so as to make you comfortable with every step of the journey.
+Refreshments are served by Indian Railways during this journey – we recommend that you refrain from consuming these (except for the bottled water) as you will have been provided with a boxed breakfast.
 You are greeted by an Easy Tours Facilitator on your arrival at Agra.

 Afternoon – Visit one of the Seven Wonders of the World, the incomparable Taj Mahal.
-The world’s greatest monument dedicated to love is obviously a UNESCO World Heritage Site.
+The world’s greatest monument dedicated to love is a UNESCO World Heritage Site.
 The Taj Mahal was completed by Emperor Shah Jahan in 1653 AD as a memorial to his beloved queen, Mumtaz Mahal.
 This spectacular white marble mausoleum was created by about 22,000 skilled craftsmen and it took twenty two years to complete.
 When you experience the Taj Mahal with an Easy Tours Guide and have them provide unique insights into its innumerable facets, some of their passion for this masterpiece may rub off on you!
-Explore the amazing Taj and its surroundings till it is time to admire the sun’s rays setting on the façade of the world’s finest monument.
-Agra’s artists are famous for their creations in inlaid marble. amer fort, jaipur rajasthan tour, elephant safari in amer fort
+Explore the amazing Taj and its surroundings till it is time to admire the sun’s rays setting on the facade of one of the world’s finest monuments.

 Day 04: Agra – Jaipur